Skip to content

 surfaces-defaults:

-- "volume://shared-research read-write"
+- "volume://shared-work read-write"

-feeds-defaults: [market-context] # resolved from trading-api's claw.describe
+feeds-defaults: [ops-context] # resolved from operations-api's claw.describe

 services:

-image: trading-desk-tiverton:latest
+image: operations-analyst:latest

 build:

-context: ./agents/tiverton
+context: ./agents/analyst

 x-claw: